 Explore English in all its breadth

-Our Literature modules cover a wide and continuous range of writing in English, from the Middle Ages to the present, and including every major genre: drama; prose fiction; poetry; and nonfictional prose.
-Our Language modules offer a variety of approaches and subjects.
-Our Creative Writing modules are provided by a group of award-winning poets and novelists.
+Our Literature modules cover a wide and continuous range of writing in English, from the Middle Ages to the present, and including every major genre: drama, prose fiction, poetry and nonfictional prose.
+Language modules cover topics ranging from the history, contexts and regional variations of English to child language acquisition and multilingualism.
+Our Creative Writing modules are provided by a group of award-winning writers.

 Share ideas in our small group tutorials